In the guide

 This guidance relates to eggs from hens.
 Eggs from other species of birds are not subject to marketing standards, but still have to follow general labelling requirements such as the best-before date and naming the species that produced the eggs.

-• any of your eggs are graded at a registered packing centre
+• send any of your eggs for grading at a registered egg packing centre

-If you are selling eggs for human consumption you will also need to be registered as a food business; please contact your local district council for further information.
+If you are selling eggs for human consumption, you will need to be registered as a food business; please contact your local district council for further information.

 Back to top